kennedysgarage/kennedysgarage/_drafts/2014-09-07-continuing-education.md

 layout: post
 permalink: /articles/continuing-education/
 title: Continuing education
-excerpt: This is a list courses I have completed or want to take.
+description: This is a list courses I have completed or want to take.
 I will be adding to this as time goes on.
 tags:
 - education
 comments: true